adi12345609876/Sponcy-APP/README.md

 ---

 1)<Promise>{Pending}:
-because you use direct "CONST or LET or VAR" instead use "USESTATE" and ".THEN"
+because you use direct "CONST or "LET" or VAR" instead use "USESTATE" and ".THEN"

 # EXAMPLE